STI2024

 The format will consist of short presentations from invited experts from the Research on Research Institute’s AgoRRA RCE workstream and audience Q&A. Speakers will share insider accounts of the latest policy developments, debates and controversies in their respective national research systems, and to draw out technical and social issues RCE developments are throwing up.
 These include methodological questions over indicator design and data needs, potential disagreements over what to evaluate, resourcing, and opposition by some research system stakeholders.

-Gunnar Sivertsen, Ludo Waltman, Lin Zhang, André Brasil
+Gunnar Sivertsen, Ludo Waltman, Lin Zhang, André Brasil, Sybille Hinze, Amelya Keles, Johan Rooryck

 Background